 Consordinis articles are written by musicians who independently research, test, and recommend the best instruments and products.
 We are reader-supported.
 When you purchase through links in our articles, we may earn an affiliate commission.

 Oftentimes, headphones for listening are showcased more often than headphones for mixing and mastering.
-2021 brings a lot of great headphones, both open-back and closed-back.
-This list will help you find the absolute best headphones for mixing and mastering for use in your home or professional studio.
+2023 brings a lot of great headphones, both open-back and closed-back.
+This list will help you find the absolute best mixing and mastering headphones for use in your home or professional studio.

 - Grado Labs PS2000e

 - Audio-Technica ATH-M70x

 - AKG K701